srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

 Connecting Chiaki and Chiaki-ng without PSN account

 **⚠️ DISCLAIMER:** This guide is for educational and informational purpose only.
 Console modification may violate Sony's ToS, void warranties, and risk bans/data loss.
 You assume all risks.
 Always backup data.
 Use at your own discretion, the author provides no warranties
- - You assume all risks.
-Always backup data first.
+ - Always backup data first.

 # PS4-PS5 Remote Play Guide (Unofficial)